JorelAli/dotfiles/vim.md

 ## 5th February 2020
 ### Deleting from the start of a line to the cursor
 Using `d0` deletes all of the text from the start of the line to the current cursor.

+## 28th March 2020
+### Deleting sentences in markdown
+You can delete sentences using `das`, which stands for 'delete around sentence'

+### Moving the cursor to the middle of the page
+Sometimes, the cursor is not where you want it!
+Especially when writing markdown for example, sometimes you want the cursor in a specific location (not at the top/bottom of the page).
+Using `zz` moves the cursor to the middle (vertically) of the screen.